DigiPR/digipr-acrm/digipr-acrm-core/README.md

 Since we do not use a database in this basic example, we develop a minimal in-memory `@Repository` using a `TreeMap`.

-`TreeMap` provides an key/index that is ordered and additionally provides a function `lastKey()` that gives us the possibility to mimic the basic functionality of a repository.
+`TreeMap` provides a key/index that is ordered and additionally provides a function `lastKey()` that gives us the possibility to mimic the basic functionality of a repository.

 Create a `@Repository` class called `TaskRepository` as follows: